kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1521 March</span> Out of nowhere, explorer Ferdinand Magellan lands on Limasawa Island in Southern Leyte and invites the natives to a bible study.
 The natives have no idea what on Earth is going on but they join anyway because there are free snacks.

-- <span class=year>1521 April</span> Rajah Humabon of Cebu, not realizing what nasty diseases the Europeans brought with them, performs the blood compact with Magellan.
-He trades two of his wives in return for some trinkets.
+- <span class=year>1521 April</span> Rajah Humabon of Cebu performs the blood compact with Magellan and promptly goes down with smallpox.
+In a fit of fever-induced delirium, he trades two of his wives in return for some trinkets.

 - <span class=year>1521 April</span> Datu Lapulapu, fed up with Magellan's bullshit, hacks him to death when he lands on Mactan Island.
 Magellan's maggot-infested corpse makes the first circumnavigation of the globe when it reaches Spain on September the following year.